zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 -------------------

 Nodes running upgrade-aware software versions will enforce the upgraded consensus rules from ``ACTIVATION_HEIGHT``.
-The chain from that height will not reorg to a pre-upgrade branch if any block in that branch would violate the new consensus rules (such as including any old-format transaction).
+The chain from that height will not reorganize to a pre-upgrade branch if any block in that branch would violate the new consensus rules (such as including any old-format transaction).

 Care must be taken, however, to account for possible edge cases where the old and new consensus rules do not differ.
 For example, if the non-upgraded chain only contained empty blocks from ``ACTIVATION_HEIGHT``, and the